PierrunoYT/VeriFact-AI/announcement.md

 In an era of information overload and misinformation, having a reliable fact-checking tool is crucial.
 FactCheck AI empowers you to make informed decisions by providing accurate and comprehensive fact-checking results.

-## 🔗 Try It Out!

-[Insert link to your deployed application here]

-We're constantly working on improving FactCheck AI and would love to hear your feedback.
-Feel free to try it out and let us know what you think!

 ## 🤝 Contributing

 FactCheck AI is an open-source project, and we welcome contributions.
 If you're interested in improving the tool or adding new features, check out our GitHub repository: https://github.com/PierrunoYT/VeriFact-AI